-Cyd departs, leaving us with an extended conversation between Canfield and Dayton, with Janis Paige vamping around in this wonderful dyed fox stole.
+Cyd departs, leaving us with an extended conversation between Canfield and Dayton, with Janis Paige vamping around in this fantastic dyed fox stole.

 Widescreen does have its uses, as this glamor pose on the couch, wrapped in thick dyed fox, does Miss Paige well.

-Finally we come to that strange, somewhat rarity… the fur clad musical number.
-This one features my fashionable Achilles heel… pink dyed fox.
-I love pink fox, let me just say that directly.
-I think most fox is a little more “in your face” from a fashion perspective, and brightly dyed versions play that up nicely.
+Finally, we come to that strange, remarkable rarity: the fur-clad musical number.
+This one features a favorite: a pink-dyed fox.
+Fox is a little more “in your face” from a fashion perspective, and brightly dyed versions play that up nicely.

-In this musical number, Peggy is trying to “convince” the Russian composer to work for Steve Canfield.
+In this musical number, Peggy tries to “convince” the Russian composer to work for Steve Canfield.

-Sadly the big pink fox trim doesn’t hang around the whole time, but in taking it off, the film actually does something akin to a closeup, which is impressive, considering.
+Sadly the oversized pink fox trim doesn't hang around the whole time, but in taking it off, the film does something akin to a closeup, which is impressive, considering.

-Overall this is a great example of 50’s fox stoles, and an even better example of great dyed fox.
-Still, it suffers for its legacy, as throughout my thoughts drifted first to thinking of Cyd Charisse in those fox stoles, then, to the great one herself, Greta Garbo, who would have filled them out gloriously.
-Well, Garbo filled out any fur gloriously, so that’s not really saying much, I know.
-Apologies to Janis Paige, of course, but really, can’t think of many women who would weather a Garbo comparison.
+Overall this is an excellent example of 50's fox stoles and an even better example of a fantastic dyed fox.
+Still, it suffers for its legacy, as throughout my thoughts drifted first to thinking of Cyd Charisse in those fox stoles, then to the great one herself, Greta Garbo, who would have filled them out gloriously.
+Well, Garbo filled out any fur gloriously, so that's not really saying much, I know.
+Apologies to Janis Paige, of course, but really, I can't think of many women who would weather a Garbo comparison.

 Fur Runtime: approx 7 minutes